johnedvard/gamedevjs2023-toki/README.md

 ## Toki

-Toky only plays well in Chrome, not Safari.
+Toki only plays well in Chrome, not Safari.

 Toki, a gamedev entry for the [gamedevjs 2023 gamejam](https://itch.io/jam/gamedevjs-2023/rate/2035033).
 This game is still being worked on.
 Check out this tag, [gamedevjs2023](https://github.com/johnedvard/gamedevjs2023-toki/tree/gamedevjs2023), to see the code in the state it was submitted to the game jam.